 - is currently in legal guardianship as determined by a court in the student's state of legal residence

-* NOTE: information regarding dependency status criteria for the 2016-17 academic year may be found in the U.S. Department of Education’s publication entitled Completing the FAFSA® 2016-17.
+* NOTE: information regarding dependency status criteria for the 2020-21 academic year may be found on page 3 of the U.S. Department of Education’s publication entitled The EFC Formula, 2020-2021.